futchas/futchas.github.io/README.md

 ### Internship as software developer at hmmh multimediahaus AG <br><img src="assets/images/date-range.svg" style="vertical-align:-20%"> 09/2010 – 01/2011
  - Software quality in Java projects
  - Continuous integration with Hudson
- - Quality measurement with SonarQube as well as Frontend development with Flash (AS3)
+ - Quality measurement with SonarQube
+ - Frontend development with Flash (AS3)

 ***